 We will be busy in every class session and don't need any electronic distractions.
 Silence cell phones before you enter the classroom and refrain from texting in class.
-Laptops are welcome, but please confine your laptop work to taking notes or accessing relevant course materials, not for internet surfing, email, updating social media, etc. These activities will definitely jeopardize your class participation grade and they distract not only you, but your classmates from the work at hand.
+Laptops or tablets are welcome, but please confine your use of electronic device to taking notes or accessing relevant course materials, not internet surfing, email, updating social media, etc. These activities will definitely jeopardize your class participation grade and they distract not only you, but your classmates from the work at hand.

-What if I need a disability accommodation?
+What if I need an academic learning accommodation?